-In the context of the Code of Professional Conduct, registered teachers are individually responsible and accountable for their professional conduct and practice, and by definition, for upholding the reputation of their profession.
+In the context of the Code of Professional Conduct for Teachers (updated 2nd edition 2016), registered teachers are individually responsible and accountable for their professional conduct and practice, and by definition, for upholding the reputation of their profession.
 This is particularly important given the unique position of trust occupied by teachers within our communities.
-As a professional, a teacher is answerable for the decisions they make and the actions they take in the course of their professional practice.
-The definition of professional misconduct contained in the code, includes misconduct either in the course or outside the course of the registered teachers profession.

-The Code of Professional Conduct for Teachers provides the framework within which teachers can reflect on their conduct and practice.
+The Code of Professional Conduct for Teachers (updated 2nd edition 2016) provides the framework within which teachers can reflect on their conduct and practice.
 It makes explicit the values that underpin the teaching profession and outlines the key responsibilities that are central to the practice of teaching.
-The Code has an important legal standing and is used by the Council as a reference point in exercising its functions under Part 5 of the Teaching Council Acts, 2001-2015, when dealing with fitness to teach matters.
+The Code has an important legal standing and is used by the Council as a reference point in exercising its functions under Part 5 of the Teaching Council Act, 2001 (as amended), when dealing with fitness to teach matters.
 Engaging in conduct that is contrary to the Code is one of a number of grounds under which a complaint can be considered about a registered teacher.
 It is essential that all registered teachers are familiar with the Code and observe it.